 Going through an affair is an emotionally excruciating experience that can leave you feeling broken and changed.
-This trauma can trigger in you a form of anxiety you have never experienced before.
-Even if you were never disposed to anxiety or depression in the past, you may feel rife with it now.
+This traumatic experience can trigger you to experience anxiety you have never felt before.
+Even if you were never affected by anxiety or depression in the past, you may feel rife with it now.

-The good news is that experiencing anxiety after husband’s affair is extremely common.
-Infidelity not only takes away your trust, it also leads to emotional and physical insecurities and thoughts about how much of your relationship was real.
-Here are the signs of anxiety and what you can do to get over anxiety after your husband’s affair.
+The good news is that experiencing anxiety after a husband’s affair is extremely common.
+Infidelity not only takes away your trust, but it also leads to emotional and physical insecurities and thoughts about how much of your relationship was really real all along.

 Signs of anxiety after husband’s affair

-- Feeling short of breath
+Feeling short of breath

-- Antsy feelings or the inability to keep still
+Antsy feelings or the inability to keep still

-- Nausea and Dizziness
+Nausea and Dizziness

-- Feelings of unease, panic, and undue fear
+Feelings of unease, panic, and undue fear

 Emotional anxiety is commonly triggered by environmental stress and changes inside the brain.
 This happens when under extreme emotional duress, such as the emotional effects of your husband’s affair.
 Anxiety after being cheated on can be more damaging than you think.

 PTSD and anxiety after your husband’s affair